-Category: what's onWaterfront
+Category: What's onWaterfront

 Adrenaline is going to be pumping through Plymouth Sound as SailGP brings its incredible Great Britain Sail Grand Prix to the city for the second year in a row, on Saturday 30 and Sunday 31 July.